 Prior to joining Cohen Seglias, Matt spent several years as an associate at a large suburban Philadelphia law firm, where he practiced primarily in commercial litigation.
-He represented individuals, businesses and municipal entities in a wide range of matters being litigated in state and federal court.
+He represented individuals, businesses, and municipal entities in a wide range of litigation matters in state and federal court.

 All major Philadelphia professional sports teams.
 I very rarely miss watching a Phillies game and never miss watching an Eagles game.

 What is your favorite thing to do in your free time?